A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: New Iterative Approach

-that measures the relative improvement in the prediction by increasing the number of terms in the von-Neumann approximation.
-Lemmas~\ref{lemma:1} and \ref{lemma:2} show that both $\xi_k$ and $\xi_k^0$ goes to $-\infty$ as $k$ increases, however, as we will see in Example~1, the rates of convergence of $\xi_k$ and $\xi_k^0$ may differ.
-The convergence of $\xi_k^0$ means that the predictor is converging to the BLUP, but the convergence of $\xi_k$ implies that the predictor $\hat{y}_{\delta,k}$ has stabilized.
-That is, both of these measures ($\xi_k^0$ and $\xi_k$) can be used in practice to choose appropriate $M$ for achieving the desired prediction accuracy.
-The next section illustrates that even the best choice of $\delta$ can lead to over-smooth emulators, and the iterative approach is advantageous.
+measures the improvement of the predictor $\hat{y}_{\delta, k}$ in interpolating the data by increasing the number of terms in the von Neumann approximation.
+Lemmas~\ref{lemma:1} and \ref{lemma:2} show that both $\xi_{I,k}$ and $\xi_{I,k}^0$ tend to $-\infty$ as $k$ increases.
+As $\xi_{I,k}$ tends to $-\infty,$ the predictor $\hat{y}_{\delta,k}$ is stabilizing.
+While as $\xi_{I,k}^0$ tends to $-\infty,$ the predictor in (\ref{eq:yhat_new}) is converging to the BLUP in (\ref{yhat}).
+As we will see in Example~1, the rates of convergence of $\xi_{I,k}$ and $\xi_{I,k}^0$ may differ.
+That is, both of these measures ($\xi_{I,k}^0$ and $\xi_{I,k}$) can be used in practice to choose appropriate $M$ for achieving the desired interpolation accuracy.
+For measuring the prediction accuracy (at out-of-sample points), we define an analogous quantity